-Majoring in mathematics or computer science is a good plan for students entering college, but part of achieving success requires knowing what you want to do with your degree.
-There are plenty of well-paying careers for students who decide to major in computer science and mathematics.
-If you are good with mathematics and computers and enjoy analyzing information and solving problems, you may consider a degree in actuarial science.
+Do you need a degree for actuary jobs?
+Majoring in mathematical sciences or computer science is a good plan for students entering college.
+But part of achieving success requires knowing what you want to do with your degree.
+There are plenty of high-paying careers for students who decide to major in computer science or mathematics.
+However, if you are good at mathematics and computers and you enjoy analyzing information and solving problems, you may consider a degree in actuarial science.

 An Actuary’s Education